Ali-7800/Iris-Rock-Segmentation/README.md

 ## Main Functions

 ### rock_segment
 Used to detect rocks in a single image from the input folder to the output folder.
+To use this function just give it the name of an image in the input folder as a string and it would return two binary images **rocksBW** with the rocks detected and **oddBW** (WIP) with the non-rock objects detected.
+It will also output the **rocksBW** binary image to the output folder and (optionally) the original image with the rock boundaries highlighted.

 ### process_input
 Used to process all the png and jpg images from the input folder to the output folder.